dasun-sathsara/dotfiles-ubuntu/README.md

 -   **Tooling:** Docker, Docker Compose, `htop`, `fastfetch`, and modern file utilities (`eza`/`exa`, `bat`).
 -   **Security:** Disables SSH password authentication in favor of SSH keys.
 -   **Compatibility:** Automatically detects Ubuntu version and adapts installation methods for optimal compatibility.
+-   **Idempotent Design:** Uses SHA256 checksums to track configuration changes and only updates files when necessary.
 -   **Automation:** The entire process is handled by a single, robust bash script with comprehensive error handling, progress tracking, and automatic backups.

 ## Supported Versions